is-project-4th-year/is-projects-4a-personal-portfolio-Git-Github-essentials-practice/README.md

 ---

-This exercise will prepare you for team collaboration environments and professional software development workflows.
+This exercise will prepare you for team collaboration environments and professional software development workflows